realmohsin/notes/ts.md

 ## Namespaces

 Before ES Modules was standardized and included in JavaScript, TypeScript had its own form of code organization called namespaces.
-Each namespace that you create exist in the global environment, similar to IIFE modules.
+Each namespace that you create exists in the global environment, similar to IIFE modules.
 That makes it so you can access anything in any namespace from any other file in your project, but makes it difficult to examine what dependencies a specific file has.

 You might find some situations where using namespaces could be valuable, such as creating type definitions for a third-party module.

 Namespaces are blocks which we create with the namespace keyword.
 Anything inside the block is considered part of the namespace.
 If we want something inside our namespace to be accessible outside our namespace, we use the export keyword to its declaration.
 We can export types and values from within namespaces.
 ```typescript
 namespace FruitBasket {
   export abstract class Fruit {